vacuumlabs/react-custom-validation/README.md

 not expect cheap magic here; we will force you to write some amount of code.
 It is the only way how to do really great validations.

+:exclamation: *Warning: There were some API changes since version 0.4.5, but the major version was not increased by accident.
+The versions 0.4.6 and 0.4.7. should have been 0.5.x.
+Sorry for this issue.*

 ## Rationale

 With React and proper application state management system (for example, Redux)